 Neil Parmenter is President and Chief Executive Officer of the Canadian Bankers Association (CBA).
-As President and CEO, he is the voice of the banking industry, communicating the perspectives of the industry to all levels of government, regulators, stakeholders, media and the public.
+As President and CEO, he communicates the perspectives of the industry to all levels of government, regulators, stakeholders, media and the public.
 In this capacity, Mr. Parmenter plays a strong role in the development of public policy on financial services that contributes to a sound, successful banking system that benefits Canadians and Canada's economy.
 He provides leadership over the CBA’s financial literacy education programs, Your Money Students and Your Money Seniors, and is the industry representative on the National Steering Committee on Financial Literacy, an expert panel tasked with the implementation of the National Strategy for Financial Literacy for Canada.
 He is a member of the Board of Directors of the International Banking Federation (IBFed), a forum that addresses issues affecting banking around the world.

 Prior to this role, he held the position of Senior Vice President, Corporate and Public Affairs (Global) and Chief Communications Officer at TD Bank Group.
 In that capacity, he led TD’s Corporate Communications for Canada and the United States and the Canadian Government Relations practice while counselling the CEO, CFO, Senior Executive Team and Board of Directors on key government relations, communications, and public affairs issues.